mriddle/mriddle/README.md

 # Hello, friend, :wave:

-Thanks for poping by, I'm a Team Lead and Staff Engineer @zendesk.
+Thanks for popping by, I'm a Team Lead and Staff Engineer @zendesk.
 Previously @ferocia and @lonelyplanet. 🦘in 🇩🇰- I enjoy 💻🚴‍♂️📸🎮 and if you want to know more about me, just ask!
 But if you're after a TL;DR; this would be it:

 **I am**

 🔭 Working on improving the reliability and scalability of systems at Zendesk.
-Talking points would be: Rails upgrades (with dual booting 🙌), unique IDs when it comes to systems at scale, horizontal sharding, circtuit breakers, query killing, and more.
+Talking points would be: Rails upgrades (with dual booting 🙌), unique IDs when it comes to systems at scale, horizontal sharding, circuit breakers, query killing, and more.

 🌱 Learning how to lead and grow a team.